 - Macau exports clothing, footwear, textiles, electronics, toys, machinery and machinery parts.

-Do you know any interesting or fun facts about Macau that we’ve missed?
-Share them with us in the comments section below!
+Do you know any interesting or fun facts about Macau?
+Share them in the comments below!